magma-design-system/magma/projects/stencil/src/components/mds-table/readme.md

 ### `updateSelection() => Promise<void>`

-`internal` Updates the selection data event and emits it, it's used to avoid add event listener to the dom and lower performance.
+`internal` Updates the selection data event and emits it, it's used to avoid add event listener to the dom and lower performance, works only if `selectable` is true.

 #### Returns